needmorepaper/piezo/README.md

-# crystalline
+# piezoboard
 BBS/textboard written in Crystal

 ## Installation

-1. Clone the Git repo (`git clone https://github.com/needmorepaper/crystalline && cd crystalline`)
+1. Clone the Git repo (`git clone https://github.com/needmorepaper/piezo && cd piezo`)
 2. Modify the `config.yml` file to adjust your board's settings
-3. Get the dependencies and run the program with `shards run crystalline`
+3. Get the dependencies and run the program with `shards run piezo`

 ## Usage